 I've recently taken over a MDT server that is using "hard coded" MAC/IP address for deployments.
 Can anyone tell me how to remove these settings?
 This is creating an unique deployment for each MAC which I'd like to get away from.
 I'd like to be able to have one deployment available for multiple server/workstation MAC/IP's.
 Is there a way to make the deployments available for all known and unknown machine types?
 I've done this with our 2012 Configmgr and it works great!

 Hello all, First post and totally NOOB here!
 I'm currently using the query below to find the LAN MAC address by entering the computer name in a prompted value. select distinct SMS_R_System.MACAddresses, SMS_R_System.Name from SMS_R_System where SMS_R_System.Name = ##PRM:SMS_R_System.Name## order by SMS_R_System.Name Is it even possible, and if so I'm hoping someone can help me figure out how to, query to find all MACs using the computer name in a prompted value?
 Currently if I run the query on a laptop, it will not return the wireless MAC and this is what I'm looking for.
-Also, I have seen ways of running such queries but they do not differentiate between which MAC is which.
-Would it be better to write a script in PowerShell for this task?
-Thank you!

 I've created a collection called "Capture Images Collection".
 I imported computer information with the MAC address and told it to populate into that collection.
 When viewing that collection in the Configuration Manager Console, the imported computer doesn't appear.
 I've looked at the properties of the collection and it shows the computer listed as a direct rule.
 See attached.
 Anyone have an idea?